 Erectile Dysfunction After Cancer Treatment

-Available Treatments for ED
+Treatments for Erectile Dysfunction

 - Penile Prosthesis (Implants): There are various types of penile prostheses, which a man can consider.
-Some are malleable rods that are placed in the penis.
+Some are malleable (flexible) rods that are placed in the penis.
 Most men now utilize a type of inflatable prostheses, which can be inflated and deflated as needed.

 - Sex Therapy: This is recommended for patients with anxiety-based erection problems.
 Typically, you and your partner are both involved in the therapy sessions.

 - Lifestyle interventions: Weight loss, exercise, and smoking cessation may also help.

 If you are having erectile dysfunction, you should discuss the benefits and risks of each treatment option with your healthcare provider.
 You may want to see a urologist (a doctor trained in the care of male genitals), who can offer treatments for erectile dysfunction and other sexual concerns.